KlastAI/Klast/README.md

 ## Email

-For questions and suggestions, please use this email [contact@klast.ai]
+For questions and suggestions, please use this email [contact@klast.io]

 ## Building